erkghlerngm44/r-anime-soulmate-finder/README.md

 ## Comment Sources

-Every comment from your chosen comment source gets processed, and for each comment, the author's "flair text" (which contains their MAL Profile URL) is extracted, and affinity with that MAL user is calculated.
+Every comment from your chosen comment source gets processed, and for each comment, the author's "flair text" (which contains their MAL Profile/AnimeList URL) is extracted, and affinity with that MAL user is calculated.

 There are currently three comment sources that can be used: